j5v/ray2/README.md

 ## ray2

+Note: a more up-to-date version is shown at http://johnvalentine.co.uk/index.php?art=ray2

 Renders a small ball, inside a reflective ellipsiod, producing complicated patterns.

 Uses WebGL shaders, which may result in real-time animation: 60fps on a good graphics card [2014].
 Works on mobile devices (even Galaxy S3), but typically with limited precision.